- How do quenda use the urban landscape?

-Welcome to the Backyard Bandicoots website.
-Here you can find information about our current and future research.
-For the next few years, we will be studying urban bandicoots in Mandurah.
-This is a collaborative project between Murdoch University researchers, City of Mandurah personnel, and local residents (this could be you!).
+Welcome to the Backyard Bandicoots website describing our research on bandicoots with the City of Mandurah.
+This is a collaborative project between Murdoch University researchers, City of Mandurah personnel, and local residents.

 There are many species of bandicoot in Australia.
-The southwest subspecies of southern brown bandicoot (Isoodon fusciventer) is sufficiently different from the eastern states subspecies (Westerman et al. 2012) to warrant being classified a species on its own (K. Travouillon WA Museum pers. comm.).
-We therefore call our southern brown bandicoots by their local name: ‘quenda’
+The southwest subspecies of southern brown bandicoot (Isoodon fusciventer) is sufficiently different from the eastern states subspecies (Westerman et al. 2012) to warrant being classified a species on its own (Travouillon & Phillips, 2018).
+We therefore call our southern brown bandicoots quenda (the local Noongar word).

 Westerman, M., Kear, B.P., Aplin, K., Meredith, R.W., Emerling, C. & Springer, M.S.
 (2012) Phylogenetic relationships of living and recently extinct bandicoots based on nuclear and mitochondrial DNA sequences.
 Molecular Phylogenetics and Evolution, 62, 97-108.